FutureMarkRwanda/BA_Notes/PHP/PHP_Arrays.md

 **Example**: Instead of `$food1 = "Pizza"; $food2 = "Burger";`, an array `$foods = ["Pizza", "Burger"]` stores both in one variable.

-**Scenario**: A web app uses an array to store product names, enabling dynamic display in a catalog.
+A web app uses an array to store product names, enabling dynamic display in a catalog.

 ---